Chapter 10. This is the Modern World

 Visual Arts

 If writing, music, and film-making in Canada were limited by the size of the audience before WWII, that was not the case for the fine arts.
 Some cultural productions will thrive in a marketplace dominated by wealthy patrons.
-Such was the case of the Algonquin School, also known as the .
+Such was the case of the Algonquin School, also known as the Group of Seven.
 Lawren Harris (1885-1970) was heir to the Massey-Harris fortune (acquired in the production of agricultural implements and machinery) and capable of acting as patron to the Group while being an active and gifted member himself.
 The thrust of their philosophy was that the Canadian experience was intimately connected to the wild landscape and that the Group’s art, therefore, served a nationalistic purpose.
 The Group was 100% Anglo-Canadian and (despite the association of non-member Emily Carr) 100% male.
 Influenced by the Symbolist movement in Europe and some of the Expressionists, the Group of Seven’s output was sufficiently accessible — and the group so well connected that their work became representative of the modern art movement as a whole in Canada.
 Based in Toronto, the Group of Seven used their extensive social connections and their membership in the Arts and Letters Club of Toronto (effectively a posh clubhouse for artists, writers, and performers) to advance their interests.
 The Art Gallery of Ontario and the National Gallery in Ottawa were quick to stock up on their work, displaying it approvingly as the work of the nation’s leading artists.

 Abstract painting of black circles and intersecting thin rectangles.